Sometimes known as “The Fabulous Beatmen“

 “My interests in railways had waned in my teenage years as I grew up and I found new interests along the way.
 I attended Daybrook Primary School and Henry Mellish grammar School attaining sufficient O levels to become an apprenticed draughtsman at Ericcsons Telephone company at Beeston in 1956, which later became Plessey.
 In 1959 I bought my first guitar for £5 from Nequests Music Shop on South Sherwood Street, Nottingham and soon after started a Skiffle group called The Forest Ramblers”.
 (From an interview with Mainline magazine, 2023).

-Bill Brazier may his dates slightly wrong as the paper cutting suggests the Ramblers were active in 1957.
+Bill Brazier may have his dates slightly wrong as the paper cutting suggests the Ramblers were active in 1957.

 “After a short while, and with the advent of Rock and Roll we changed our name to The Beatmen.
 I gave up my job with Ericcsons in 1963 and became a professional musician.
 We followed The Beatles after they had played Hamburg’s Top 10 Club and thereafter we played all over the UK and often had trips into Europe.
 They were amazing times, and we almost broke into the big league being the top Nottingham band headlining with The Jaybirds who became Ten Years After with Alvin Lee”.
 (From an interview with Mainline magazine, 2023).